NgoziGoodness/Data-Analysis-in-Excel/README.md

 (See uploaded file named "Exploratory data analysis on sales along with dashboard using Excel" file uploaded in repository for details)

-  ### Results/Fndings
+  ### Results/Findings

-  The analysis reults are summerized as follows:
+  The analysis results are summarized as follows:

-  1. The company's sales started on a good note in the first month after which sales became inconsistent with little to no improvement but gradually picked up in July with a noticable peak in the month of August followed by gradual decline and inconsistency in sales with december recording the lowest sales for the year.
+  1. The company's sales started on a good note in the first month after which sales became inconsistent with little to no improvement but gradually picked up in July with a noticeable peak in the month of August followed by gradual decline and inconsistency in sales with december recording the lowest sales for the year.
   2. Apac has the highest sales record while Emea has the lowest.
   3. Macbook is the highest selling product while Iwatch is the lowest selling product.